simon-valerio-epfl/icmon/icmon/CONCEPTION.md

 ### Actions

 * We created a new `DelayedAction`, that allows us to perform some actions a few seconds after the completion of an event.
+* We created a new `PerformOnFightResult` action, that allows us to execute some actions depending on the result of a fight.
+This allows us to make Garry disappear from the House when he is defeated, but to keep it otherwise.

 ### Areas